TiBillet/Lespass/booking/doc/ui/views/home.md

 ordered alphabetically by name.
 Within each group, resources are also ordered alphabetically.

+When a resource has a description, a short text appears below its name.

 ## What the user can do

 Click a resource name → goes to the resource detail page.